Best Portable Toilet [Review & Guide]

 - Surprisingly expensive for a bag-holder

-The Palm Springs is a 5-gallon portable toilet that’s reminiscent of 90% of the toilets we’ve reviewed up to now.
+The Palm Springs is a 5-gallon porta potty that’s reminiscent of 90% of the toilets we’ve reviewed up to now.

-It features the same dual construction (a tank for freshwater and one for waste) as the rest and shares the same material, as well.
+It features the same dual construction (a fresh water holding tank and a waste tank) as the rest and shares the same material, as well.

 While it’s not essentially rugged, its finish deadens scratches and other esthetic defects.
 The seat is comfortable and large enough to accommodate adults, although children will have a better time on it.

-Unfortunately, it doesn’t have a waste indicator, so you’ll have to pay attention to it unless you want to be surprised in all the wrong ways possible.
+Unfortunately, it doesn’t have a waste indicator on the waste tank, so you’ll have to pay attention to it unless you want to be surprised in all the wrong ways possible.

 Another mild inconvenience mentioned by other customers is that the flush button doesn’t press too easily.